beltoforion/muparserx/Readme.md

 -----------------
 Changes:
   - Copied unit tests from muparser (no new failures)
-  - introduced a maximum expression length of 10000
+  - Introduced a maximum expression length of 10000
   - Expressions will be checked for non printable characters

 Bugfixes: